mbari-org/fastapi-localtrack/README.md

 YOLOv5 model weights in .pt files or contained in a tar.gz file as packaged in the [deepsea-ai train](http://docs.mbari.org/deepsea-ai/commands/train/) command are currently supported.
-The assumption is that each are .pt or .tar.gz file is unique as it is used to create a key that is used for training the model.
+The assumption is that each .pt or .tar.gz file is unique as it is used to create a key that is used for training the model.

 ### Minio